spragueben/code_scraper/README.md

 - The script prompts users to install chromedriver if it cannot detect that a) chromedriver is installed and b) in a location the kernel can access

 ## Assumptions
-- The program logic assumes that any provided website's code and markdown sections are differentiable by either a) specific html tags or b) the attributes on those tags
+- The program logic assumes that any provided website's code and markdown sections are differentiable by either a) specific html tags or b) the attributes on their tags

 ## Dependencies
 - Selenium